 - AVT Prosilica GC, GE, Manta and Mako series machine vision/high speed cameras (PVApi only)

-- Point Grey (camera settings are limited to Point Grey Flycap) * Only Flycap2 supported cameras are supported in Swing Catalyst.
+- Point Grey (camera settings are limited to Point Grey Flycap for Swing Catalyst 9.3 and older).

 - IDS uEye machine vision/high speed cameras (in particular UI-1220LE USB 2.0 & UI-3220CP-C-HQ USB3.0).
 We do not recommend high resolution & high speed cameras from IDS.
 We also do not recommend multiple USB 2.0 cameras together.